-Security systems that share intelligence, allow for collaboration and go beyond radio communications empower professionals to focus fully on their mission.
+Security systems that share intelligence allow for collaboration and go beyond radio communications to empower professionals to focus fully on their mission.
 Just imagine the following drama -

 A chilly spring breeze blows across the city.
 There’s a buzz in the evening air fed by the excitement of football fans streaming into the championship stadium, anticipating the 8:45 pm kickoff of the cup final.

 The public security team is at full strength and on high alert.

 Something’s up.
 In the stadium ontrol centre a screen shows a camera feed of a small group of men drinking heavily near a car in a side street.
 A police team closes in and scans some ID cards and the vehicle’s licence plate, sending the data via a secure connection to the control room.
 One of the group is a wanted hooligan and he is arrested immediately.

 Spotting the growing unrest at a sporting event

 It’s almost 15 minutes into the match now, and an alert window pops up on the controller’s screen.
 Following a controversial goal, a block of fans inside the stadium is looking unsettled and starts throwing fireworks.
 There is real danger here.